pluralsight/PSOperations/README.md

 ```

 ####Set Conditions on an Operation
-`Operation` instances can have conditions required to be met in order to execute using the `OperationCondition` protocol.
+`PSOperation` instances can have conditions required to be met in order to execute using the `OperationCondition` protocol.

 PSOperations provide a several types that implement the protocol:
 ```